SLO Police Chief Deanna Cantrell quits suddenly

 A surveillance video showed a clean-shaven man entering the bathroom after Chief Cantrell left.
 After receiving a tip that the man in the video resembled Cheyne Orndoff, police descended on Orndoff’s home, even though he looked nothing like the suspect.
 Orndoff had a full beard and mustache.

-Without a warrant, police searched Orndoff’s home, put his daughters, then 7 and 9, in foster care, and arrested his for child neglect because of a dirty house and paraphernalia they found in his locked bedroom.
+Without a warrant, police searched Orndoff’s home, put his daughters, then 7 and 9, in foster care, and arrested him for child neglect because of a dirty house and paraphernalia they found in his locked bedroom.

 A month later, in June 2019, Cantrell’s personal car was stolen from Santa Margarita.
 Officers found the car six hours later in Daly City, with a naked woman inside.